ComplexSec/tryhackme/Learn Linux/notes.md

 5 | That file can be read and executed
 6 | That file can be written to and read
 7 | That file can be read, written to and executed

+File permissions are divided into three sections

+* User
+* Group
+* Everyone